Frequently Asked Questions

 Sometimes the first dog you want doesn't work out, but please contact us if you see another.
 We love placing dogs in happy homes!

 What if the trial doesn't work out?
-Can we adopt a different dog?
+Can I adopt another dog?

 Although we do try and match you to the right dog the first time, sometimes it doesn't work out, so we are happy to look at another dog and see how they fit in with your family.